Organization: International Federation of Red Cross and Red Crescent Societies (IFRC)

 Duties applicable to all staff

-3. Abide by and work in accordance with the Red Cross/Red Crescent principles
+2. Abide by and work in accordance with the Red Cross and Red Crescent principles

-4. Perform other work- related duties and responsibilities as may be assigned by the line manager.
+3. Perform any other work-related duties and responsibilities that may be assigned by the line manager

 Knowledge and Skills